jasonjurotich/JJ-GAS/SET UP VIM.md

 After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
 Then go out and run the following: cd ~/.vim/bundle/vimproc.vim && sudo make && cd ~

 ## INSTALL YOUCOMPLETEME
-After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
+--After you save the .vimrc file, you must go out and then go back in and then run :PluginInstall.
 Then go out and run the following: cd ~/.vim/bundle/YouCompleteMe && python3 install.py --all && cd ~
-You may have to run :PluginUpdate afterwords before it activates.
+--You may have to run :PluginUpdate afterwords before it activates.
+--There is an error that comes out at the end but it does not affect how it works if you are just programming in Node and JS.
+If you need to program in C or C++ you need to follow the instructions here: https://github.com/Valloric/YouCompleteMe#linux-64-bit

 ## KEYBOARD COMBOS FOR VIM
 ```